cdeucher/kubernetes-concepts-from-zero-to-god/README.md

 #### CRI Specification
   - CRI is a protocol buffers and gRPC API.
-The specification is defined in a protobuf file in the Kubernetes repository under the kubelet.<a href="https://www.ianlewis.org/en/container-runtimes-part-4-kubernetes-container-run">Link</a>
+The specification is defined in a protobuf file in the Kubernetes repository under the kubelet.
+CRI defines several remote procedure calls (RPCs) and message types.
+The RPCs are for operations like "pull image" (ImageService.PullImage). <a href="https://www.ianlewis.org/en/container-runtimes-part-4-kubernetes-container-run">Link</a>
     - What's Protocol Buffers?  <a href="https://www.ianlewis.org/en/container-runtimes-part-4-kubernetes-container-run">Link</a>
     - What's gRPC?  <a href="https://grpc.io/">Link</a>